Skip to content

 ,

-For us, humans, we perceive our space as an analogue continuum, stretching from the very small to the very large.
-We divide it into digestible chunks.
+For us, when we are born, we perceive our space as an analogue continuum, stretching from the very small to the very large.
+We are taught to divide it into digestible chunks.
 An overlay of discrete concepts, a digitisation of space and time, often dictated by the limits of our language.

 • The question is, whose chunks are we digesting?